08Dec2025

 #OrphanRelief: Urgent Aids for Yagi

-#OrphanRelief Campaign Brings Urgent Aid to Typhoon Yagi Survivors in Taungoo
+#OrphanRelief Campaign Brings Urgent Disaster Emergency Aid to Typhoon Yagi Survivors in Taungoo

 In early September 2024, Typhoon Yagi made landfall in Myanmar, unleashing one of the worst natural disasters the country has faced in decades.
 The storm struck on September 9, bringing torrential rains and widespread flooding that devastated both urban centers and rural communities.
 Between September 10 and 13, Yagi’s remnants swept through the nation with relentless force, submerging crops and plantations, destroying homes, and displacing hundreds of thousands across 60 townships.
 The scale of destruction was catastrophic, leaving countless vulnerable children and families in dire need of emergency relief.